tom-nightingale/Fullbrook-Floor/wp-content/plugins/post-to-google-my-business/readme.txt

 6. Auto-post template settings

 == Changelog ==

+= 2.2.43 =
+* Tested on WordPress 5.8
+* Fixed issue with metabox not working in block editor

+> **Premium**
+>
+> * Fixed issue with automatic re-post that made a post go out every minute(!) instead of every day of the month
+> * Added "Daily" option to re-post feature

+= 2.2.42 =
+* Add Brazilian Portuguese translations (thanks to @valdemirmaran)

+= 2.2.41 =
+* Add selection function for location groups
+* Add note for Block Editor CPTs without "custom-fields" support enabled
+* Update Freemius SDK

 = 2.2.39 =
 * Fixes "Cannot declare class PGMB\Vendor\Cron\AbstractField, because the name is already in use" error when saving post